Category: Encyclopedia of the Eye

 TUMORS OF THE EYELID

 Tumors of the eyelid may be benign and malignant.
 Benign tumors are nevi (moles), papillomas, warts, molluscum contagiosum, xanthelasma, keratoacantom, hemangioma, and cysts.
-Malignant tumors are basal cell carcinoma (basalioma), squamous cell carcinoma, malignant melanoma, sarcoma, and cancer associated with xeroderma pigmentosum.
-It is also possible for the metastasis of tumors of other locations to […]
+Malignant tumors are basal cell carcinoma (basalioma), […]

 Read more »